GA-CyberWorkforceAcademy/GTA-Labs/packet-introspection.md

 Select Statistics — Conversations.
 Click the Ethernet tab; notice there is only one pair of hosts communicating on the local network.
 Ensure that the Name resolution box is checked.
 The MAC address listed as Cadant is the local router.
 The Flextron host is the client from which the traffic was captured.

-- 5 pts: Click on the IPv4 tab to examine the IPv4 conversations in this trace file.
+- **5 pts: Click on the IPv4 tab to examine the IPv4 conversations in this trace file.
 Based on the bytes count, what IP addresses participate in the most active IPv4 conversation?

 Click the TCP tab to identify the most active TCP conversation.
 Sort by bytes by clicking on the Bytes column heading.

 When looking at the most active flow, we see that host 107.6.133.250 is using port http (80) and host 25.6.181.160 is using port dellpwrappks (1266).
 Since HTTP clients choose a random ephemeral port to communicate, we can be reasonably confident that this traffic is in fact unrelated to the dellp- wrappks service.(If you see service names, you can uncheck the Name resolution box to view the port numbers.)

-- 10 pts: Right-click on the most active TCP conversation and select Apply as a Filter
+- **10 pts: Right-click on the most active TCP conversation and select Apply as a Filter.
 Wireshark automatically creates and applies a display filter for this TCP conversation.
 How many packets match this filter?

-**Clean-up: Click the Clear button (the red X next to the filter expression) to remove your display filter before continuing.
+*Clean-up: Click the Clear button (the red X next to the filter expression) to remove your display filter before continuing.
 Toggle to the conversation window and click Close.

 Geolocating IP Addresses (15 pts total)
 ==========